Car Insurance Terms Glossary

 Personal Property: Property that is not land or connected to land (real estate), such as furniture or jewelry.

 Physical Damage: Damage to your covered vehicle from perils including (but not limited to) collision or upset with another vehicle object, fire, vandalism and theft.
-See our coverage definitions page for more information.

 Policy: The written documents of a contract for insurance between the insurance company and the insured.
 Such documents include forms, endorsements, riders and attachments.